- Created on the 1 April, 2017.

 A proliferation-inducing ligand (APRIL) can also be called tumor necrosis factor ligand superfamily member 13 (TNFSF13) and it is a protein belonging to the TNF superfamily which is able to be recognised by the cell surface receptor TACI.
 APRIL is designed CD256 when using the cluster of differentiation terminology.
 It is known to display low levels of expression in normal cells and high levels of expression in tumors from different origins.
 In particular it shares two TNF receptor family members, BCMA and TACI with another TNF homolog, BlyS/BAFF, both of these have been reported to play essential functions in cancer and autoimmune disease.

-The minimum detection sensitivity level of a proliferation-inducing ligand using this human APRIL ELISA kit was 2.45 ng/ml.
-The dynamic assay range for this kit is 5.0 – 2,000.0 ng/ml.
+The minimum detection sensitivity level of a proliferation-inducing ligand using current human APRIL ELISA kit was 2.45 ng/ml.
+The dynamic range for this assay is 5.0 – 2,000.0 ng/ml.

 - The BAFF/APRIL system: emerging functions beyond B cell biology and autoimmunity.
 Cytokine Growth Factor Rev. (2013) 24 (3): 203-15.
 Review.
 Vincent F.B., et al.